-The June 30, 2023 valuations for funding and GASB reporting were prepared with a 7.25% discount rate.
-The discount rate for funding purposes reflects the assumed investment rate of return net of investment expenses and net of investment gains expected to be allocated to the Experience Account to fund future permanent benefit increases.
-It is expected that an annual average of less than 0.35%, decreasing to 0% when the Experience Account terminates by 2029, will be credited to the Experience Account.
+The June 30, 2024 valuations for funding and GASB reporting were prepared with a 7.25% discount rate.
+The discount rate for funding purposes reflects the assumed investment rate of return net of investment expenses and net of investment gains expected to be allocated to the Experience Account to fund future permanent benefit increases, which is a de minimis amount over the long-term given that the Experience Account will be terminated on or before 2029.
 For GASB reporting purposes, the discount rate reflects the assumed investment rate of return net of investment expenses.